Cyril Ramaphosa Urges Citizens to Support Former Schools, Mzansi Unimpressed With President’s Appeal

 People are not impressed with President Cyril Ramaphosa's latest plans.

 Cyril Ramaphosa has urged citizens to give back to the schools that made them who they are, but South Africans aren't impressed with his appeal.
-Image: Bojanstory/ Thomas Lohnes.
+Image: Bojanstory/ Thomas Lohnes

 Source: Getty Images

+President Cyril Ramaphosa is calling on citizens never to forget the schools where they were educated.
 The president made the appeal at the 24th Annual National Teaching Awards, where he gave the keynote address.

 During his speech, Ramaphosa spoke fondly of his own experiences in school, saying that he recently visited Mphaphuli High School in Sibasa, Venda, where he completed high school.